CGI-FR/PIMO/README.md

       template: "{{.surname}}.{{.name}}@gmail.com"
 ```

-This exemple will mask the `mail` field of the input jsonlines respecting the given template.
+This example will mask the `mail` field of the input jsonlines respecting the given template.
 In the `masking.yml` config file, this selector must be placed after the fields contained in the template to mask with the new values and before the other fields to be masked with the old values.
-In the case of a nested json, the template must respect the following exemple :
+In the case of a nested json, the template must respect the following example :

 ```yaml
   - selector: